Tharamac/DSP-Cplusplus/README.md

 # DSP-Cplusplus
 This project is the test of the DSP module in C++ before implementing it on Android Development.
-Some of them were implement into Android Application call RectoNote ([repo](https://github.com/Tharamac/Rectonote)) by conrtinue implementing C++ or converting to Kotlin
+Some of them were implement into Android Application call RectoNote ([repo](https://github.com/Tharamac/Rectonote)) by continue implementing C++ or converting to Kotlin

 The code is developed under Code::Block IDE and std/C++17.
 But, My code is legacy code because I develop based on C which is my prior knowledge.